 At Health Testing Centers we make inflammation and autoimmune testing easy by allowing you to avoid the hassle of visiting your doctor.
 We provide inflammation and autoimmune testing, including Doctor's oversight, using the same labs that your doctor utilizes.
-Test results are not a part of your permanent medical record and are securely delivered to you, saving time and money.
+Test results are securely delivered to you, saving you time and money.

 Fast, accurate, clear lab results without doctor visit

 Private and confidential

 Carefully designed by our physicians these panels provide a thorough analysis of your inflammation levels, helping identify health concerns before they progress into chronic or life-threatening autoimmune conditions.

 Inflammation and Autoimmune Lab Tests (A-Z)

 The anti-dsDNA test identifies the presence of these auto-antibodies in the blood.